By the end of this section, you will be able to do the following:

 Humans display dramatic deleterious effects with autosomal trisomies and monosomies.
 Therefore, it may seem counterintuitive that human females and males can function normally, despite carrying different numbers of the X chromosome.
 Rather than a gain or loss of autosomes, variations in the number of sex chromosomes occur with relatively mild effects.
 In part, this happens because of the molecular process X inactivation.
 Early in development, when female mammalian embryos consist of just a few thousand cells (relative to trillions in the newborn), one X chromosome in each cell inactivates by tightly condensing into a quiescent (dormant) structure, or a Barr body.
 The chance that an X chromosome (maternally or paternally derived) inactivates in each cell is random, but once this occurs, all cells derived from that one will have the same inactive X chromosome or Barr body.
 By this process, females compensate for their double genetic dose of X chromosome.
 In so-called “tortoiseshell” cats, we observe embryonic X inactivation as color variegation (Figure 13.9).
 Females that are heterozygous for an X-linked coat color gene will express one of two different coat colors over different regions of their body, corresponding to whichever X chromosome inactivates in that region's embryonic cell progenitor.

 An individual carrying an abnormal number of X chromosomes will inactivate all but one X chromosome in each of her cells.
 However, even inactivated X chromosomes continue to express a few genes, and X chromosomes must reactivate for the proper maturation of female ovaries.
-As a result, X-chromosomal abnormalities typically occur with mild mental and physical defects, as well as sterility.
+As a result, X-chromosomal abnormalities typically occur with mild intellectual and physical disorders or disabilities, as well as sterility.
 If the X chromosome is absent altogether, the individual will not develop in utero.